Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions

-We note that the $\theta$-dependence of the masses of the $\sigma$ and $\rho$ mesons have been calculated from analysis of the pion-pion amplitudes in Refs. \cite{HanhartPelaezRios2008, Pelaez:2010sigmamass,Berengut:2013nh}.
+We note that the $\theta$-dependence of the masses of the $\sigma$ and $\rho$ mesons have been calculated from analysis of pion-pion amplitudes in Refs. \cite{HanhartPelaezRios2008, Pelaez:2010sigmamass,Berengut:2013nh}.
 The amplitudes are calculated using chiral perturbation theory (ChiPT) but depend on the unitarization scheme which is not unique and introduces a systematic error that cannot be easily quantified.
 When $m_\pi$ is reduced to $80$ MeV, Refs. \cite{HanhartPelaezRios2008, Pelaez:2010sigmamass} find a 6\% reduction to the $\sigma$ mass.
-In Ref.~\cite{Berengut:2013nh} it was found that the logarithmic derivate $K_\sigma = \dd \ln{m_\sigma}/\dd\ln{m_q} = 0.081\pm 0.007$, which implies $\approx 7$\% reduction to the $\sigma$ mass at $\theta=\pi$.
-The $\rho$ meson mass was also found to decrease with pion mass but to a lesser degree and in Sec.~\ref{sec:RMF}, we shall incorporate this observation to study the $\theta$ dependence of the nuclear EOS in a relativistic mean field model.
+In Ref.~\cite{Berengut:2013nh} it was found that the logarithmic derivative $K_\sigma = \dd \ln{m_\sigma}/\dd\ln{m_q} = 0.081\pm 0.007$, which implies $\approx 7$\% reduction to the $\sigma$ mass at $\theta=\pi$.
+The $\rho$ meson mass was also found to decrease with pion mass but to a lesser degree.
+In Sec.~\ref{sec:RMF}, we shall incorporate these observations to study the $\theta$ dependence of the nuclear EOS in a relativistic mean field model.

 Apart from the mass of the mesons, the masses of baryons, especially protons and neutrons, also depend on the $\theta$ angle.
 Such a dependence can be parameterized as